alichtner/artorithmia/my_process.md

 - Started the day playing with where are the artists among the clusters, this could be an indication of the clustering, are artists being clustered together sort of thing
   - the attribute I'm calculating is called `ClusterArt.artist_cluster_score` it is an average of the maximum number of pieces that an artist has in a single cluster divided by the total number that artist has.
 If they have 10 pieces and all 10 are in 1 cluster, their score will be 1.0.
 If they have 10 pieces and each of them is in 1 of 10 clusters, their score will be 1/10.
 I have also saved the dictionary used to calculate this value `ClusterArt.art_dict` where the keys are the artists and the value is the individual score for that artist.
 This in a way is a proxy for how versatile an artist is (assuming my clustering is good).
 - Used `sklearn.metrics.DistanceMetric` to calculate the euclidean distance of vectors from my features.
 This is output in a rather ugly png file using the `test_clustering_engine` ipython notebook

+### Webapp
+- started working on the webapp today, chose a bootstrap theme and built the directories for it
+- got a simple d3 visualization to work on the page just to have an example of how it should be

+### Thinking about the overall process
+- load images and metadata into a clusterArt object containing multiple art objects with calculated features (save the features)
+- cluster them